kobilee/task-file-organizer/README.md

 - Automatically close files not in tasks at a timed interval (configurable in settings)
 - Control when files are added to tasks through settings
 - Add notes to files in tasks
+- Add Subtasks to Task and Files to subtasks

 ## Installation